SAP CPI Integration with ReleaseOwl

 3. The following screen is displayed.

-4. Click Add Environment to add a new environment in ReleaseOwl.
+4. Click +Add button to add a new environment in ReleaseOwl.

 5. In the subsequent screen, choose the required environment from the list displayed by selecting Source.
 Only the artifacts with source are synced to ReleaseOwl.